SciProgCentre/dataforge-core/dataforge-meta/README.md

 Meta definition and basic operations on meta

+## Features

+ - [Meta](src/commonMain/kotlin/space/kscience/dataforge/meta/Meta.kt) : **Meta** is the representation of basic DataForge concept: Metadata, but it also could be called meta-value tree.
+ - [Value](src/commonMain/kotlin/space/kscience/dataforge/meta/Value.kt) : **Value** a sum type for different meta values.
+ - [Name](src/commonMain/kotlin/space/kscience/dataforge/names/Name.kt) : **Name** is an identifier to access tree-like structure.

 ## Usage

 ## Artifact:

-The Maven coordinates of this project are `space.kscience:dataforge-meta:0.9.0-dev-1`.
+The Maven coordinates of this project are `space.kscience:dataforge-meta:0.10.0`.

 **Gradle Kotlin DSL:**
 ```kotlin